Navigating the UI

 Responsive Design

 Trinity is designed primarily for desktop use.
 The interface works best on screens 1280px or wider.
-The sidebar can be collapsed on smaller screens to maximize content area.
+On smaller screens (below 1024px) the sidebar collapses into a drawer with a sticky header at the top.